 Client driver mode for vehicle fleets minimizes downtime, expedites offloading of large files

-At Cradlepoint, we get excited when our customers see a clear, bottom-line impact from our product features.
-For transportation fleets, Fast Data Offload is one of those features.
+At Cradlepoint, we get excited when our customers see a clear, bottom-line impact from our features for in-vehicle routers.
+For transportation fleets, Fast Data Pffload is one of those features.

-Fast Data Offload is available on our IBR1100 platform — the favored solution for many transportation applications.
-It has the potential to save a lot of time and headache for IT teams that manage vehicle fleets, from police cars to mass transit.
+Fast Data Offload is a feature that has the potential to save a lot of time and headache for IT teams that manage vehicle fleets, from police cars to mass transit.

 Fast Data Offload enables you to: